wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-bring-all-together-engaging-virtual-events/includes/present-virtual-event.md

 In a Teams Live Event, you have some extra tools available during the meeting:

 -	**Enable chat private.** Chat only with the event producers and moderators.
-Attendees don’t see these messages.
+Attendees don't see these messages.
--	**Moderate the attendees’ Q&A.** Questions from attendees can be published to the entire audience, or they can be answered privately.
+-	**Moderate the attendees' Q&A.** Questions from attendees can be published to the entire audience, or they can be answered privately.
 You can also dismiss any redundant or out-of-context questions.